IsaacWoods/poplar/book/syscalls/map_memory_object.md

 - `3` if the supplied MemoryObject handle does not point to a MemoryHandle
 - `4` if the supplied AddressSpace handle does not point to an AddressSpace
 - `5` if the pointer to write the virtual address back to is invalid
+- `6` if a virtual address to map at was supplied, but the MemoryObject needs to be mapped at a specific address.
+- `7` if a virtual address was not supplied, but the MemoryObject does not specify the address to map it at.

 ### Capabilities needed
 None (this may change in the future).